dell/csi-baremetal/docs/proposals/disk-affinity.md

 	Filter(ctx context.Context, volumesPlanMap VolumesPlanMap) (filteredVolumesPlanMap VolumesPlanMap, err error) }
 ```
 3.2.
-Implement planning filters for affinity and capacity (currently already implemented in planner.go logic).
+Implement planning filters for affinity and capacity (currently already implemented in planner.go logic). \
 3.3.
 Affinity planning filter can also be implemented as two separate filters (for affinity and antiaffinity) - as described at ChainOfResponsibility pattern.
 Depending on their type (affinity/antiaffinity) perform the corresponding filtering operations (e.g. for antiaffinity pod-label type - select requested pods by labels and filter out drives, used by them)
 over ACs in inputted VolumesPlanMap. \
 3.4.
 Rename CapacityManager to Manager and iterating logic over planning filters to it.
 Before iteration - create the initial VolumesPlanMap structure with available AC at requested nodes. \
 3.5.
-Dynamically create needed filters (e.g. affinity filter only needed in case if affinity requests were set at DriveRequests) at reservation controller.
+Dynamically create needed filters (e.g. affinity filter only needed in case if affinity requests were set at AffinityRules) at reservation controller.

+#### Future planning

+* Framework based scheduler - in future it's planned to replace scheduler extender with framework based scheduler. \
+  In case of framework based scheduler it will be no need it AvailableCapacityReservation CRD.
+All reservations will be stored in the cache of a leader plugin instance. \
+  In general there will be 3 stages:
+  * Filter stage.
+Watches for the list of ACs and filter out those nodes which don't have resources to satisfy PVCs.
+  * Score stage.
+Assign scores for different nodes - node with less capacity consumed must have the highest score to provide balance across the nodes.
+  * Reserve stage.
+Tries to reserve specific ACs in the cache.
+If they busy - fail operation and return to the Filter stage. \
+  Disk affinity feature will work at Reserve stage.
+The difference with scheduler extender approach will consist in that, there will be only p3 described above (no need in p2).